Artificial intelligence will multiply your own intelligence, in ways that will surprise you.

 This mobile lab, run by scientists at the University of Colorado Boulder, is one of several workarounds developed by US researchers to study cannabis outside the confines of campus, where federal law has stymied research of the drug.

-Volunteers worldwide are documenting the world's rarest, nearly dead languages in a project called Wikitongues.
+Volunteers worldwide are documenting the world's rarest languages in a project called Wikitongues.
 Over a thousand volunteers (and counting) from around the world make videos of people speaking their native language — introducing themselves, providing an oral history, or just talking about their culture — then upload it to an online database.
 The archive is available on the web as a free language encyclopedia.
 Soon they will also be available at the American Folklife Center at the Library of Congress.

 As talk of space colonization heats up, is it time to have a serious conversation about conflict resolution in a place where few rules or laws exist?